bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

 #### Unordered Lists:

 Unordered Lists are bulleted lists.
 This is where we will introduce the concept of an **attribute** (don't worry, we'll go into a lot more detail later).
-Attributes let us futher customize our code!
+Attributes let us further customize our code!

 [Take a look at this default unordered list](https://codepen.io/bdpastl/pen/YgjrVr):